bscotch/favro-sdk/README.md

 A Widget has "Columns", which have a narrower meaning than you might expect: each Column corresponds to one *value* from the "Status" field that is created when you make a new Widget via the GUI.
 In other words, "Column" and "Status" are interchangeable.

+> 💡 Favro's Webhooks are attached to *Columns*: Webhooks only trigger for registered events occurring on their associated Columns.

 > ⚠ While the default Status field is synonymous with "Columns", that *is not true* for custom Status fields!
 Custom Status fields are their own completely separate thing (discussed below).

 ### Cards